MarkD117/hangman/README.md

 [Colorama](https://pypi.org/project/colorama/) was used to apply colour to the text in the terminal.
 Colours were used to make the program more visually appealing more to give innate meanings to particular sections of the code.

 **Colours Used**
-- Inputs are displayed in white, this is due to white having the least confict and is easy to read.
+- Inputs are displayed in white; this is due to white having the least conflict and is easy to read.
 - Menu borders are displayed in Cyan.
 - Menu headings are displayed in Yellow.
 - Errors are displayed in Red.